 Another advantage in terms of SEO is that Posts help generate more organic clicks, especially those on CTAs.
 These help build up the page’s overall ranking, potentially drawing in further users.
 Posts can also redirect traffic to other parts of the site you might want to put a spotlight on.
 Similarly, linking a post to a form/survey yields good user information while increasing traffic long-term to areas of your site such as the blog.

-Google My Business Posts are most useful for local business in heavy competition with each other.
+Google My Business Posts are most useful for local businesses in heavy competition with each other.
 This can give some businesses the edge by showing customers that they are more active and have something that stands out.
 An analysis of companies showed that those with more frequent posting are more likely to have better CTR.
 However, correlation is not always causation, so treat that with a grain of salt.
 Companies with more frequent posting may just have more robust marketing all around, not just with posts.
-That said, this is a component of modern social media marketing, and though its effects are not as well studied, it shouldn’t be neglected.
+That said, this is a component of modern social media marketing, and though its effects are not as well studied, they shouldn’t be neglected.

 Posts can be a pretty good way of spreading information regardless (and they’re free, so there’s little to lose and a lot to gain).
 Keeping a social media presence for one-off events and sales is also much easier with such tools.
 Keep your consumers informed and they will become regulars.